| Mexico

 Mexico's electricity sales, while the residential sector is responsible for

+just over one-quarter of sales.
 Electricity trade between the United States and Mexico has existed since

 1905, when privately-owned utilities located in remote towns on both sides